PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-31-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

     axis.text.x = element_text(angle=45,hjust=1))
 ```

-In the image below, I visualized the monthly data for *all* the vulnerabilities from January 1999 to July 2019.
+In the image below, I visualized the monthly data for *all* the vulnerabilities from January 1999 to June 2019.

 ![](../public/Real-Data.png)